Low Limit Holdem Strategy and Tactics Get More Stats on Your Opponents - Free Hand Sample

 Reason #2: When you hit a strong hand you'll often get action

-As the above examples also show there are many cases where hitting your hand will not appear especially frightening to the board and you will get ample action from overpairs and stronger hands that are still weaker than your holding.
+As the above examples also show there are many cases where hitting your hand will not appear especially frightening to the board and you will get ample action from overpairs and hands that were stronger than your hand preflop, but that are now weaker.
 Contrast this to the action you'll get with a hand like AK offsuit when you flop an Ace or King.
 Although weaker aces or kings will often call you down your hand is still vulnerable to random two pairs and the like.
 If you get a lot of action on the flop or turn your top pair top kicker is often beat.
+This is where the saying "Win a small pot or lose a big one" comes in relation to top pair top kicker hands.

 Reason #3: When they don't hit they are easy to fold